Governance Structure and Operations

 Compensation for Directors and Executive Officers

-The company, which has adopted the company-with-three-committees system, has established a Compensation Committee.
+The Company, which has adopted the company-with-three-committees system, has established a Compensation Committee.
 Outside directors account for the majority of members of the committee and the committee is chaired by an outside director to ensure transparency and to determine compensation in a fair and appropriate manner.
-The company’s directors’ compensation system is intended to strengthen the motivation of directors and executive officers to strive for the continuous medium-to-long-term improvement of the Group’s performance in line with management policies, to meet shareholder expectations and contribute to the optimization of the Group’s value.
-The company aims for a level of compensation that enables it to attract and retain talented people to take responsibility for the company’s development.
+The Company’s directors’ compensation system is intended to strengthen the motivation of directors and executive officers to strive for the continuous medium-to-long-term improvement of the Group’s performance in line with management policies, to meet shareholder expectations and contribute to the optimization of the Group’s value.
+The Company aims for a level of compensation that enables it to attract and retain talented people to take responsibility for the Company’s development.

 In keeping with these aims, the Compensation Committee has established a policy for determining the individual compensation entitlement of directors and executive officers and determines the amount of individual compensation entitlement of directors and executive officers in line with this policy.